Multi-dimensional state space collapse in non-complete resource pooling scenarios

 A different strand of more recent research on generalized switch models operating under a MaxWeight scheduling algorithm \emph{does} directly target steady-state heavy-traffic results in non-CRP scenarios.
-Hurtado-Lange \& Maguluri~\cite{HurtadoLange2022} adopt techniques from~\cite{Eryilmaz2012} to prove a multi-dimensional state space collapse, and show how this property can be used to derive (scaled) first moments of certain linear combinations of queue lengths.
+Hurtado-Lange \& Maguluri~\cite{HurtadoLange2022} adopt techniques from~\cite{Eryilmaz2012} to prove a multi-dimensional SSC, and show how this property can be used to derive (scaled) first moments of certain linear combinations of queue lengths.
 They observe however that this approach cannot be readily extended to obtain \emph{distributional} results for the joint queue length vector due to the presence of unknown cross terms.
 In order to address the latter challenge, Jhunjhunwala \& Maguluri \cite{Jhunjhunwala2022,Jhunjhunwala2023} extend the transform method developed in~\cite{hurtado2020transform} to non-CRP scenarios to provide an implicit characterization of the limiting queue length distribution for the class of input-queued switches, along with an explicit characterization in the special case of the above-described N-model under additional symmetry and uniqueness assumptions.
-Varma \& Maguluri~\cite{Varma2021} focus on the performance impact of the structure of the compatibility constraints in the above context, and present algorithms for selecting the compatibility relations so as to obtain the desired dimension of the state space collapse or for identifying job server pairs that might decrease the dimension of the collapsed limiting distribution.
+A further discussion will be provided in Subsection~\ref{subsec:discussion}, after presenting our results.
+Varma \& Maguluri~\cite{Varma2021} focus on the performance impact of the structure of the compatibility constraints in the above context, and present algorithms for selecting the compatibility relations so as to obtain the desired dimension of the SSC or for identifying job server pairs that might decrease the dimension of the collapsed limiting distribution.

 A further body of work that is targeted at steady-state heavy-traffic results pertains to Markovian parallel-server systems with a First-Come First-Served (FCFS-ALIS) assignment policy, which can equivalently be thought of as a Join-the-Smallest-Workload (JSW) policy.
 Specifically, Af\`eche \emph{et al.}~\cite{Afeche2021} and Hillas \emph{et al.}~\cite{Hillas2023} show that in a heavy-traffic regime the system decomposes into several components or subsystems each experiencing a critical load, and present expressions for the expected waiting times of jobs in the various components.